fzakaria/fzakaria.com/_posts/2026-09-21-a-build-graph-that-rolls-dice.md

 [^depth]: We actually need a depth parameter to avoid infinite recursion and so that the store-path of the derivations are different since they are content-addressed.

 We can see the build graph grow in the denominator as the build progresses.
-Here is a run that rolled a chain of length 46:

 ![A terminal running nix build on the dice chain.
 The progress counter starts at one derivation and climbs past fifty as each level emits the next one.](/assets/images/nix-dyndrv-dice.gif)